benc-uk/azure-iot-demo/readme.md

 Two small Node.js apps are provided:
 * [`RegDevice.js`](RegDevice.js) - Register a new device with the IoT hub and get the device key.
 * [`DeviceSimulator.js`](DeviceSimulator.js) - Main device simulator script, sends demo messages on a looping interval.
+After cloning this repo you will need to run `npm install` to install all the dependencies

 Register a new device e.g. *demo-device-1*, with the IoT hub using the connection string (put it in double quotes):
 ```